 Astigmatism is a defect in the surface of the cornea.
 When astigmatism is present, the cornea is curved more like a football than a basketball, and this steeper curvature leads to blurry vision.
 Astigmatism is common and often present from birth.

 Astigmatism-correcting monofocal lenses, like the Acrysof Toric® lens implant, have been uniquely designed to improve your vision by correcting astigmatism.
-Patients who choose this options will likely need reading glasses for up-close activities, but will not need glasses for distance activities such as driving and watching TV.
+Patients who choose these options will likely need reading glasses for up-close activities, but will not need glasses for distance activities such as driving and watching TV.

 Your surgeon will assist you in choosing the right full focus lens for you and your lifestyle.
 These advanced intraocular lenses can be implanted during the same procedure to remove your cataract.